VES CLI Utility

 Rekey the Vault Key – re-encrypt all Vault Items with the active key for the matching Vault.
 Useful for temp keys, and for lost and found keys.

-Rekeying is done automatically for temp keys, unless -M is specified.
+Rekeying is done automatically for temp keys, unless --manual is specified.

 -K, --propagate